OURadar/RadarKit/README.md

 Design Philosophy
 =================

 Three major hardware components of a radar: (i) a __digital transceiver__, (ii) a __pedestal__, and (iii) a __health relay__ (_auxiliary controller_) are not tightly coupled with the RadarKit framework.
-Only a set of protocol functions are defined so it can be interfaced with other libraries, which are specific to these hardware.
-It is the user responsibility to implement the appropriate interface routines to bridge the data transport and/or control commands.
-There are three functions needed for each hardware: _init_, _exec_ and _free_; these are routines to construct the object, interact with the object and destruct the object, respectively.
+Only a set of protocol functions are defined so that the RadarKit can be interfaced with other libraries, which are specific to the hardware and/or vendor design.
+It is the responsibility of user to implement the appropriate interface routines to bridge the data transport and/or control commands.
+There are three functions needed for each hardware: _init_, _exec_ and _free_, which are routines to construct an object (akin to object oriented programming, althought RadarKit is a straight C implementation), interact with the object and destruct the object, respectively.
 The _exec_ routine has the form to accept text command and produce text response.
 Some keywords for the command are already defined in the framework so user should not use them.
-More in the Advanced Usage section later.
+They are intercepted prior to passing down to the _exec_ routine.
+Detailed usage on these functions will be revisited later.

 The __digital transceiver__ is the hardware that requires high-speed data throughput.
 RadarKit is designed so that redudant memory copy is minimized.
 That is, a pointer to the memory space for payload will be provided upon a request.
 User defined routines fill in the data, typically through a copy mechanism through DMA to transport the I/Q data from a transceiver memory to the host memory, which is initialized and managed by RadarKit.
 The fundamental form is signed 16-bit I and Q, which is a part of `RKPulse` defined in the framework.